Speed of convergence in the Central Limit Theorem for the determinantal point process with the Bessel kernel: Introduction

 where $H_f$ is a Hankel integral operator with kernel $\chi_{[0, \infty)^2}(x, y)\hat{f}(x+y)$.
 The value of $Q^{\mathcal{B}}_R(b)$ for these cases was derived by Basor, Ehrhardt and Widom in \cite{BEW_2003}.
 Our result --- Theorem \ref{1:BO_bessel} --- reproduces their formula.
 It is notable that in these cases $B_f$ has a discrete analogue: a sum of Toeplitz and Hankel matrices.
 An analogue of the Szeg\"{o} theorem for the latter has been proved by Johansson \cite{Joh1997}.
 Furthermore, there is a counterpart of the Borodin-Okounkov formula for these matrices, derived by Basor and Ehrhardt in \cite{BE_2008} via operator-theoretic methods.
 Another proof, similar to the one of Borodin and Okounkov for Toeplitz matrices, has been given by Betea \cite{Betea_2018}, who used symplectic and orthogonal Schur measures.

 Lastly, let us recall that an analogous problem of rate of convergence of additive functionals has already been considered for random matrix ensembles.
 E. g., classical compact groups were studied by Johansson in \cite{Joh1997}.
 In \cite{KMS2010} authors considered traces of random Haar-distributed matrices multiplied by a deterministic one.
 Lambert, Ledoux and Webb studied the speed of the convergence in $\beta$-ensembles with respect to the Wasserstein-2 distance in \cite{LLW2019}.
-Gaussian, Laguerre and Jacobi ensembles were studied by Bufetov and Berezin in \cite{BerBuf2021} via Deift-Zhou asymptotic analysis of Riemann-Hilbert problem \cite{RH}.
-However, the mentioned ensembles are finite-dimensional, with number of points growing in the considered limit.
+Gaussian Laguerre and Jacobi ensembles were studied by Bufetov and Berezin in \cite{BerBuf2021} via Deift-Zhou asymptotic analysis of Riemann-Hilbert problem \cite{RH}.
+The authors of \cite{Zhig2021} studied convergence of additive functionals in Wigner ensembles.
+However, the mentioned ensembles are \\finite-dimensional, with number of points growing in the considered limit.
 On the other hand, the Bessel kernel point process is a measure on infinite configurations.
 Therefore, we pursue the operator-theoretic approach used in \cite{BChen2003} and \cite{Basor_2003}.